ElisabethStrunk/LinuxServerConfiguration/README.md

 ## Acknowledgments

-* Huge thanks to [Michael Wales](https://github.com/walesmd) who authored the Udacity course this project is based upon.
+* Originally this project started out as a student project for the [Udacity Full Stack Web Developer Nanodegree Program](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004), called *Linux server configuration project*.
+Huge thanks to [Michael Wales](https://github.com/walesmd) who authored this Udacity project and to all the Udacity tutors who inspired me to make this an ongoing hobby project of mine.
 * Many thanks to [Daniel Abrão](https://github.com/jungleBadger) who provides [instructions](https://github.com/jungleBadger/-nanodegree-linux-server-troubleshoot/blob/master/python3+venv+wsgi/README.md) on how to use Apache, Python 3, venv and wsgi together.
 * Many thanks to Kundan Singh who wrote an [article](https://www.digitalocean.com/community/tutorials/how-to-deploy-a-flask-application-on-an-ubuntu-vps#step-four-%E2%80%93-configure-and-enable-a-new-virtual-host) on "How To Deploy a Flask Application on an Ubuntu VPS".
 * Many thanks to [*Website for Students*](https://websiteforstudents.com) for providing a [tutorial](https://websiteforstudents.com/installing-the-latest-python-3-7-on-ubuntu-16-04-18-04/) on how to upgrade Python on Ubuntu 16.04.